hello-robot/stretch_tutorials/ros1/example_2.md

 from sensor_msgs.msg import LaserScan

 class ScanFilter:
 	"""
-  A class that implements a LaserScan filter that removes all of the points that are not infront of the robot.
+	A class that implements a LaserScan filter that removes all of the points that are not in front of the robot.
 	"""
 	def __init__(self):
 		self.width = 1.0
 		self.extent = self.width / 2.0
 		self.sub = rospy.Subscriber('/scan', LaserScan, self.callback)
 		self.pub = rospy.Publisher('filtered_scan', LaserScan, queue_size=10)
 		rospy.loginfo("Publishing the filtered_scan topic.
 Use RViz to visualize.")

 	def callback(self,msg):
 		"""
-		Callback function to deal with incoming laserscan messages.
+		Callback function to deal with incoming LaserScan messages.
 		:param self: The self reference.
-		:param msg: The subscribed laserscan message.
+		:param msg: The subscribed LaserScan message.

-		:publishes msg: updated laserscan message.
+		:publishes msg: updated LaserScan message.
 		"""
 		angles = linspace(msg.angle_min, msg.angle_max, len(msg.ranges))
 		points = [r * sin(theta) if (theta < -2.5 or theta > 2.5) else inf for r,theta in zip(msg.ranges, angles)]